leoyoon17/CMPUT-412-Competition-1/README.md

 In the end, the most important aspect for success during this competition was how FAST our robot would move (accelerating, decelerating, turning, etc).
 During testing, our environment was much larger than the actual competition grounds, so we had calibrated our velocity to be rather high.
 But thanks to the velocity smoothing, this was no issue.

 On a final note, our robot was disfunctional when we had faced the TA's robot.
 This was likely due to the laptop shutting down during waiting for our turn.

+Moving forward, better organization of code would have been helpful (separating large tasks into individual tasks), although it was not a priority as the basic functions had to be complete before the competition.

 Conclusions
 ============